 Welcome back to term 2 where we will be focusing on one of the most famous monarchs in British history - Queen Victoria!

-Our Literacy focus to begin our term will be story writing, with the key protagonist of a Queen.
-We will be doing lots of talk for writing so children will be exposed to lots of storytelling language before we begin innovating and lastly inventing new stories!
-We will finish the term with instruction writing which we hope will include some of the things we create in our class trip to Cogges Manor Farm.
+To begin our term our literacy focus will be story writing; we will be using the traditional tale of ‘The Princess and the Pea’ as our stimulus.
+We will be doing lots of talk for writing so children will be exposed to lots of storytelling language before we begin innovating our new stories!
+We will finish the term writing riddles, which we hope to share with you all towards the end of term.

 How long has it been there?